johnshearing/PrivateKeyVault/README.md

 #### Setup LUKS Full Disk Encryption
 The following is the written tutorial from which these notes are made.
 [Raspberry Pi LUKS Root Encryption](https://robpol86.com/raspberry_pi_luks.html)
-I have rewritten it below, changing the wording a bit to make it less confusing.
+I have rewritten it below, changing the wording a bit to match this particular application.

 These instructions for encryption are unique because it shows a method of encrypting an entire partition on the SD card (your operating system) without the need of a second Linux computer.
 Everything is done on the raspberry pi.
 The only extra item you will need is a thumbdrive.